 Let me save you the expense.
 According to the U.S. Department of Labor (Bureau of Labor Statistics), just four years ago, the average time it takes an executive to land a new job is 10 weeks.
 These were the statistics before the economy took a turn for the worse and it's probably safe to assume that those rates have worsened considerably.
 Furthermore, 92% of all people who have been out of work for more than 12 months have had to accept a pay cut when they found a new job.

 But what if I told you it will cost more than a year's salary during the term of your unemployment?
 Don't look at me cross-eyed!
-According to my calculations, you can figure on losing out on at least 150% of your accrued monthly salary while nursing unemployment.
+According to my calculations, you can bank on losing at least 150% of your accrued monthly salary while unemployed.
 And that's to say nothing of the actuarial costs, such as the money you are spending on transportation and entertainment while you've got nothing to show for your day.

 There's a quick and dirty formula you can use to calculate the true, total costs of unemployment.
 Apply it to yourself and see if it offers a fresh insight into your situation.